-- Those children who are looked after children and previously looked after children (previously looked after children are children who were looked after, but ceased to be so because they were adopted or became subject to a residence order or special guardianship order): - 2.
-Those children who have brothers or sisters who will be attending the school in September 2021; - Those children who live in the school's admission zone; - 4.
-Those children who are distinguished from the great majority of other applicants whether on medical grounds or by other exceptional circumstances and who would suffer significant hardship if they were unable to attend the school; - 5.
-Those children who live closest to West View Primary School as determined by a 'straight line' distance measurement; from the address point for the child's home to the address point of the school, using the Local Authority's computerised measuring system.
+- 2. Those children who have brothers or sisters who will be attending the school at the time of admission. - Those children who live in the school's admission zone. - 4.
+Those children who are distinguished from the great majority of other applicants whether on medical grounds or by other exceptional circumstances and who would suffer significant hardship if they were unable to attend the school. - 5.
+Those children who live closest to the school as determined by a straight line distance measurement; from the address point for the child's home to the address point of the school, using the Local Authority's computerised measuring system, with those living closer to the school receiving the higher priority.

-Tiebreaker: If more children qualify under a particular criterion than there are places available, priority will be given to those children who live closest to the school (as described under criteria 5).
+If more children qualify under a particular criterion than there are places available, priority will be given to those children who live closest to the school (as described under criteria 5).
+Should it not be possible to separate two or more applications, for example two applicants who live at an equal distance from the school, the Local Authority's computerised system will use random selection.